MenitaKoonani/Scala_Project_ML_Career_Service/README.md

  - Salary
  - Location

-These attributes are scrapped using libraries like Scrapy and Beautifufl Soup and are stored as a json file.
+These attributes are scraped using libraries like Scrapy and Beautiful Soup and are stored as a json file.

 ## Data Cleaning
-The scrapped file is cleaned in Scala to remove punctuation and stopwords from the job_posting_desc column in order to make it fit for training the model.
+The scraped file is cleaned in Scala to remove punctuation and stopwords from the job_posting_desc column in order to make it fit for training the model.

 ## Model Training Result
 The model is trained using Naive bayes classifier for both raw and cleaned data which were scraped from indeed.com on 04-11-2019